Royal Palace of Caserta: History

-The political and social model for Vanvitelli's palace was Versailles, which, though strikingly different in its variety and disposition, solves similar problems of assembling and providing for the king, court, and government in a massive building with the social structure of a small city, confronting a baroque view of a highly subordinated nature, la nature forcée.
+The political and social model for Vanvitelli's palace was Versailles, which, though strikingly different in its variety and disposition, solved similar problems of assembling and providing for the king, court, and government in a massive building with the social structure of a small city, confronting a baroque view of a highly subordinated nature, la nature forcée.
 This was part of the entire concept of the palace when Mario Gioffredo first proposed it in 1750.
-According to Hersey, the proposal envisaged a palace "that was a virtual city, housing not just the court and king but all the main political and cultural elites of the Kingdom of the Two Sicilies - university, museum, library, cabinet bureaus, military high commands, and so on."
+According to George L. Hersey, the proposal envisaged a palace "that was a virtual city, housing not just the court and king but all the main political and cultural elites of the kingdoms of Naples and Sicily - university, museum, library, cabinet bureaus, military high commands, and so on."

+Noted British art historian Anthony Blunt said the palace: "...became the symbol of the new monarchy, and Vanvitelli's bold design brilliantly expresses this idea.
+The vastness of the scale.
+The vistas through open vestibules to the park, and the dramatically planned grand staircase are all evidence that Charles aimed at rivalling Versailles; but not a single element is directly borrowed from Louis XIV's palace, and Caserta has the great advantage over its model of having been planned as a whole by a single architect at a single moment, as opposed to the sometimes untidy agglomeration of elements which makes Versailles more picturesque but less harmonious."

 The population of Caserta Vecchia was moved 10 km to provide a workforce closer to the palace.
-A silk factory at San Leucio resort was disguised as a pavilion in the immense parkland.
+A silk factory at San Leucio was disguised as a pavilion in the immense parkland.

 Another of the king's primary objectives was to have a magnificent new royal court and administrative center for the kingdom in a location protected from sea attack and distant from the revolt-prone and congested city of Naples.
 Troop barracks were housed within the palace to provide the king with suitable protection.